inca/nanotemplates/README.md

 Key features:

-  * **safety** — no JavaScript runtime in templates,
+  * **safety** — runtime is done via Angular expressions engine (which is considered safe),

-  * **flexible** include engine — accomplish your most complex layout scenarios in a DRY manner

   * **intuitive** — extremely simple

-  * **IDE-friendly** — templates are based on custom HTML tags, so you don't have to install custom code highlighters
+  * **IDE-friendly** — templates are based on custom HTML tags, so you don't have to install code highlighters

 ## Usage